Get used to it: COVID is a part of the holidays. Here's how to think about risks now

 "But I do think that there are some things that a savvy person who doesn't want to have their holiday season messed up with a respiratory virus can do to make that go a lot better," she says.

-Her number one tip for people getting on a plane?
+Her No. 1 tip for people getting on a plane?
 Mask up.

 "I still see tons and tons of patients who pick up COVID right after they've been on an airplane and they didn't wear a mask," she says.